Construction sector: Defend against the weather gods!

 Aon can help – protection against extreme weather events

 Aon, in partnership with expert weather analysts, CelsiusPro, specialise in transferring weather risk from our construction clients’ balance sheets.
-Our construction clients receive assess to Aon and CelsiusPro’s exclusive modelling capabilities, whereby we correlate weather patterns to our clients’ specific projects.
+Our construction clients receive access to Aon and CelsiusPro’s exclusive modelling capabilities, whereby we correlate weather patterns to our clients’ specific projects.
 With access to immediate climate data, insurance structuring and policy settlement, we can create bespoke weather solutions specific to our construction clients’ requirements.

 For more information on construction weather risk and protection options, get in touch with Alister Burley.